FlipDyn with Control: Resource Takeover Games with Dynamics

-Given the quadratic costs~\eqref{eq:ST_MV_cost_Q}, as $\eta_{k} \to 0$, the second-order optimality condition~\eqref{eq:SOO_eta_gen} is always satisfied.
-Setting $\eta_{k} = 1$ in~\eqref{eq:SOO_eta_gen}, yields the limiting conditions~\eqref{eq:gen_SC_KW}.
-The obtained conditions verify/certify strong convexity in the control gain $K_k$ and strong concavity in $W_k$, ensuring the existence of a unique saddle-point equilibrium. \end{proof}

-Theorem~\ref{th:linear_control_policy} provides a condition under which there exists linear state-feedback control policy pair.
-This characterization will enable us to compute the saddle-point value efficiently using backward iteration.
-The following result further bounds the range of the parameter $\eta_k$ corresponding to the mixed strategy NE takeover.
+The proof is presented in Appendix~\ref{app:Theorem_2}.
+Theorem~\ref{th:linear_control_policy} establishes the conditions for the existence of a linear state-feedback control policy pair.
+This result shows that the optimal control policy pair can be expressed as a linear state-feedback law with a scalar gain $\eta_{k}$.
+This characterization facilitates efficient computation of the saddle-point value through a backward iteration.
+The following result establish the bounds for the parameter $\eta_k$ associated with the mixed strategy NE takeover.